Skip to content

 What error codes does dppvalidator use?

-Prefix Layer Description
+Prefix Surface Description

-SCH Schema JSON Schema validation errors
+SCH Schema (Layer 1) JSON Schema validation errors

-MOD Model Pydantic validation errors
+MDL Model (Layer 2) Pydantic validation errors

-JLD JSON-LD Context/term resolution errors
+JLD JSON-LD (Layer 3) Context/term resolution errors

-SEM Semantic Business rule violations
+SEM Semantic (Layer 4) Business rule violations

-VOC Vocabulary Code list validation errors
+VOC Vocabulary (Layer 5) Code list validation errors

-PRS Parse Input parsing errors
+PRS Parse (pre-Layer 1) Input parsing errors

 How do I handle validation errors?